| |

 a few months after that...which made 2003 one of the most extraordinary,

-I read across many genres, but I've been an avid romance reader
+readers, I read across many genres, but I've been an avid romance

-since I got in trouble for sneaking a Rosemary Rogers novel out
+reader since I got in trouble for sneaking a Rosemary Rogers novel

-of my mom's nightstand drawer (I think it was Sweet Savage Love).
+out of my mom's nightstand drawer (I think it was Sweet Savage

-teeth on those ladies.
-And in general, I take a visceral sort of
+cut my romance teeth on those ladies.
+And in general, I take a visceral

-pleasure in creating a hero and a heroine, putting them through
+sort of pleasure in creating a hero and a heroine, putting them

-their emotional paces, and watching their relationship develop on
+through their emotional paces, and watching their relationship develop

-the page.
-And of course, there's much to be said for the happy ending.
+on the page.
+And of course, there's much to be said for the happy

 And why Regency Historicals?